A1

 German Nominative Case (der Nominativ)

-When learning German, one of the first challenges you’ll encounter is understanding the German case system.
-In German, there are…
+When learning German, one of the first hurdles is mastering the case system.
+German has four cases: Nominative (Nominativ) –…

 Read More » -